CVVisualPSETeam/Dokumente/Testphase/tests.md

 - a window will pop up
 - it has 3 columns
-- the first contains an accordion wit 3 elements ("button user select", "button individual filter", "afw")
+- the first contains an accordion with 3 elements ("button user select", "button individual filter", "afw")
 - the 2nd column contains a black image ( 6 channels, all pixels
-{2;1;2147483640;2147483640;2147483640;2147483640})
+{2; 1; 2147483640; 2147483640; 2147483640; 2147483640})
 - the 3rd column contains a blue image with a black line
-- the visible area (zoom+ area) of the left image will be applied to the right image
+- the visible area (zoom + area) of the left image will be applied to the right image
 - if "button user select" is toggled there are two checkboxes ("i1", "i2") in the top of "afw"
 - in afw the user can select filters to apply to both images (only checked ones are used)
-- the filtered image will appear below the orginal one
+- the filtered image will appear below the original one
-- if the filter can not be applied to an image a red error message will appear in at the top of afw
+- if the filter can't be applied to an image a red error message will appear in at the top of afw
 - if "button individual filter" is not checked filters are applied only if there are no error messages
 - filters are: "Sobel", "Gray filter", "Reorder channels"
 - "Sobel" can not be applied to the left image
 - "Sobel" represents the sobel filter
 - "Gray filter" can apply a gray filter to both images (the factors for each channel can be chosen by the user)
-- "Reorder channels" can reorder the channels of the orginal image (number and order of the output channels can be selected)
+- "Reorder channels" can reorder the channels of the original image (number and order of the output channels can be selected)

 ###Collapsable